 Until Senator Murnane O'Connor's party-----

-It would be more helpful for order, were you to direct comments through the Chair, rather than to the Members opposite.
+It would be more helpful for order, were the Leader to direct comments through the Chair, rather than to the Members opposite.

 If it was not for Fianna Fáil, the Leader would be speechless.